-However, their eerie colors, irregular marks, and mural scale also imply a human presence behind the roller.
+However, their eerie colors, irregular marks, and mural scale also imply a human presence behind the roller, as for Mark Wiener in black and white.
 Their scale also makes them into a kind of empty stage set, with the entire gallery the theater.
 And that may be their most conceptual turn after all.
 Brickley adjusts each piece to the wall by composing them of multiple canvases, each the dimensions of a movie screen turned on its side.
 That places the gallery-goer in the audience for a projection rather than on stage.
 Still, one will have to keep looking hard and wide for the giddy impurity of art in a digital age.

 Everyone's poster child for impurity, for once, is downright meditative.
 It sounds unlikely, if not insulting to her.
-Amy Sillman's fans often see her as the second coming of Philip Guston, and her paintings still have his spiky feet, along with unidentifiable or unspeakable body parts.
+Fans often see Amy Sillman as the second coming of Philip Guston, and her paintings still have his spiky feet, along with unidentifiable or unspeakable body parts.
 They also have some of his acid colors—and her sketches his acid sense of humor.
 How many artists does it take to screw in a light bulb or to screw up Abstract Expressionism?
 Maybe, she says, more than you think.